Diets that don't work for women

 Women have four times as much essential fat.
 Stored fat in women is actually beneficial to overall health.
 A baseline of 12 per cent of essential fat protects women from type two diabetes and even heart disease.
 This is important to understand because:

-It helps with expectations and goal setting when you choose weight loss programmes:
+It helps with expectations and goal setting when you choose weight loss programmes.
+Striving for 20 per cent body fat is unhealthy.

 Carb intake in the keto diet is typically limited to fewer than 50 grams per day, which can cause shock to women's bodies.
 When the carb quotient depletes, it switches to ketones and fat for fuel at the start of this eating pattern, women's brain and metabolism starts resisting fat loss.
 It results in a complete imbalance leading to hormonal and metabolic changes.
 Also, Keto-type diets usually work only for a short term and can have side effects such as headaches, dizziness, fatigue, nausea, and constipation.